sriram222222/yuka_clone/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Flutter Product Scanner App
+A Flutter application that scans product barcodes and fetches detailed product information from the OpenFoodFacts API.
+The app displays nutritional data, ingredients, additives, Nutri-Score, NOVA score, and more.

+## Features
+-Scan or enter product barcode

+-Fetch product details from OpenFoodFacts API

+-Display product name, image, and detailed nutritional info

+-Nutri-Score visualization with images

+-NOVA group processing information with images

+-Ingredients displayed as an ordered list

+-Additives and ingredient analysis information

+-Responsive UI with expandable sections for detailed info

+## Contributions
+Contributions and suggestions are welcome!
+Feel free to open issues or pull requests.